- The capitalist class exploits the working class in the 18th century.

 National preferences became impossible.
 The local literature was replaced by world literature.

 The bourgeoisie, by pushing the market everywhere, has transformed the most barbarian civilizations into civilized societies.
-They created a world to their own image.
+They created a world in their own image.

 They have made countries dependent on cities (since this is where production happens) hence making the rural peasants now dependent on them too.